openconfig/gnmic/docs/user_guide/outputs/file_output.md

     # filename to write telemetry data to.
     # will be ignored if `file-type` is set
     filename: /path/to/filename
-    # file-type, stdout or stderr.
+    # file-type, stdout, stderr, or rotating.
-    # overwrites `filename`
+    # overwrites `filename` if stdout or stderr
-    file-type: # stdout or stderr
+    file-type: # stdout, stderr, or rotating
     # string, message formatting, json, protojson, prototext, event
     format:
     # string, one of `overwrite`, `if-not-present`, ``